rust-lang/rust/text/0000-really-tagged-unions.md

 ```

+It should be noted that Rust enums should still idiomatically not have any repr annotation, as this allows for maximum optimization opportunities and the precise layout is unlikely to matter.
+If a deterministic layout is required, `repr(X)` should be preferred by default over `repr(C, X)` as it has a strictly superior space-usage, and incidentally works in older versions of Rust.
+However `repr(C, X)` is a reasonable choice for a more idiomatic-feeling tagged union, or to interoperate with an existing C(++) codebase.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 Since the whole point of this proposal is to enable low-level control, the guide-level explanation should cover all the relevant corner-cases and details in sufficient detail.
 All that remains is to discuss implementation details.
-Thankfully, this is very simple: unless there's been an error, this should exactly match the current behaviour of the compiler.

-It was [informally decided earilier this year](https://github.com/rust-lang/rust/issues/40029) that we should have this behaviour, as it was being relied on and it made sense.
+It was [informally decided earilier this year](https://github.com/rust-lang/rust/issues/40029) that `repr(X)`should have the behaviour this RFC proposes, as it was being partially relied on (in that it supressed dangerous optimizations) and it made sense to the developers.
 There is even a test in the rust-lang repo that was added to ensure that this behaviour doesn't regress.

-We may need to double-check that the sub-structs are actually being marked as `repr(C)`.
+So this part of the proposal is already implemented and somewhat tested on stable Rust.
+This RFC just seeks to codify that this won't break in the future.

+However `repr(C, X)` currently doesn't do anything different from `repr(X)`.
+Changing this should be a relatively minor tweak to the code that lowers Rust code to a particular ABI.
+Anyone relying on `repr(C, X)` being the same as `repr(X)` is relying on unspecified behaviour, but a cargo bomb run should still be done just to check.

+TODO: add a run-pass test that should be added to the Rust repo.

 # Drawbacks
 [drawbacks]: #drawbacks

-There aren't really any drawbacks: we already decided to do this.
-This is just making it official.
+Half of this proposal is already implemented, and the other half should be trivial.
+The existence of this proposal can also be completely ignored by anyone who doesn't care about it, as they can keep using the default Rust repr.
+This is simply making things that exist sort-of-by-accident do something useful, which is basically a pure win considering the implementation/maintenance burden is minimal.

+One minor issue with this proposal is that there's no way to request the `repr(X)` layout with the `repr(C)` tag size.
+To be blunt, this doesn't seem very important.
+It's unclear if developers should even use bare `repr(C)` on tagged unions, as the default C enum size is actually quite large for a tag.
+This is also consistent with the Rust philosophy of trying to minimize unecessary platform-specific details.
+Also, a desperate Rust programmer could acquire the desired behaviour with platform-specific cfgs (Rust has to basically guess at the type of a `repr(C)` enum anyway).

+The remaining drawbacks amount to "what if this is the *wrong* interpretation", which shall be adressed in the alternatives.

 # Rationale and alternatives